dotnet-foundation/website/input/blog/posts/net-foundation-february-update.md

 <p>If you want to keep up to date with the latest ASP.NET news, join the Weekly ASP.NET Community Standup with Scott Hanselman, Damian Edwards and Jon Galloway.
 This is a live video meeting every Tuesday, with demos of new features and prototypes, live Q&amp;A, weekly community links, and more.
 Get the schedule, catch recent shows, and join the live standups at <a href="https://live.asp.net">https://live.asp.net</a></p>

 <h3>Dotnetos – .NET Performance Tour (Poland)</h3>
-<p>Here’s a fun, free event tour if you’re in or near Poland: the Three Dotnetos (Łukasz Pyrzyk, Szymon Kulec, and Konrad Kokosa) are putting on a 5 city tour.
+<p>Here's a fun, free event tour if you're in or near Poland: the Three Dotnetos (Łukasz Pyrzyk, Szymon Kulec, and Konrad Kokosa) are putting on a 5 city tour.
 Get more information on the site: <a title="https://dotnetos.org/" href="https://dotnetos.org/">https://dotnetos.org/</a>
 <p>
 <h3>Recent Standout Community Posts</h3>
-<p>Here are some recent posts we’ve featured on the ASP.NET Community Standup:</p>
+<p>Here are some recent posts we've featured on the ASP.NET Community Standup:</p>
 <ul>

 <li><a href="http://blog.stevensanderson.com/2018/02/06/blazor-intro/">Blazor: a technical introduction </a>
 <li><a href="http://binaryintellect.net/articles/16ecfe49-98df-4305-b53f-2438d836f0d0.aspx">Use Ajax to perform CRUD operations in ASP.NET Core Razor Pages | BinaryIntellect Knowledge Base </a>
 <li><a href="https://damienbod.com/2018/02/08/adding-http-headers-to-improve-security-in-an-asp-net-mvc-core-application/">Adding HTTP Headers to improve Security in an ASP.NET MVC Core application | Software Engineering </a>
 <li><a href="https://jeremydmiller.com/2018/02/13/bluemilk-is-ready-for-early-adopters/">BlueMilk is Ready for Early Adopters | The Shade Tree Developer </a>
-<li><a href="https://jeremydmiller.com/2018/01/16/introducing-bluemilk-structuremaps-replacement-jaspers-special-sauce/">Introducing BlueMilk: StructureMap’s Replacement &amp; Jasper’s Special Sauce | The Shade Tree Developer </a>
+<li><a href="https://jeremydmiller.com/2018/01/16/introducing-bluemilk-structuremaps-replacement-jaspers-special-sauce/">Introducing BlueMilk: StructureMap's Replacement &amp; Jasper's Special Sauce | The Shade Tree Developer </a>
 <li><a href="https://adamstorr.azurewebsites.net/blog/aspnetcore-webhooks-running-the-azurealertwebhook">Adam Storr - ASP.NET Core WebHooks - Running the AzureAlertWebHook </a>
 <li><a href="https://github.com/T4MVC/R4MVC/wiki/Documentation">Documentation · T4MVC/R4MVC Wiki </a>
 <li><a href="https://github.com/csharpfritz/Fritz.LiveStream/tree/master/aspNetCoreWorkshop">Fritz.LiveStream/aspNetCoreWorkshop at master · csharpfritz/Fritz.LiveStream </a>